dovecot/documentation/source/configuration_manual/quota/quota_dict.rst

 ``messages`` quota limits.
 The current quota is kept in the specified dictionary.

-See `dictionary`_ for full description of the available backends.
+See :ref:`dict` for full description of the available backends.

 The quota root format is: